Email Us

 Map

-• Did not provide over half of his or her own support.
+• Did not provide over half of his or her own support during tax year.

-• Lived with you for more than half of the year (exceptions for students).
+• Lived with you for more than half of the year (exceptions apply for college students).

 • Is a US citizen, US National or US Resident Alien; special rules apply for adopted children.